 Over 400 bird species occur here, as well as all of the large animal species found in Zimbabwe except giraffe, wildebeest and the endangered black rhino.

-Threats to Mana Pools
+Introducing Endangered Species to Mana Pools

-In 1984, 500 endangered black rhinoceros lived here.
-Mana Pools was one of the most important refuges for rhinos on the continent.
-In 1994, just ten rhino remained, and these last individuals were moved elsewhere for their protection.
-Rhinos have been extinct across Zimbabwe’s national parks since 2010, and poaching remains a problem for rhino re-introduction as well as for other keystone species such as elephant.
+In 1984, 500 endangered black rhinoceros lived here in Mana Pools, which was one of the most important refuges for rhinos on the continent.
+In 1994, just ten rhinos remained, and Mana Pools National Park made the wise decision to move these last individuals elsewhere for their own protection, effectively saving the local species.
+Today, rhino re-introduction and conservation, as well as for other keystone species such as elephants, are active and ongoing.

 Saving Mana Pools